Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Helium - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240123200204.png)

 We got it.
 I hear it, it sounds like some kind of morse code,lets see if we can find an online tool for it.
-Finally, I find this [webpage](https://morsecode.world/international/decoder/audio-decoder-expert.html) on it, I upload the file, and select the option that matches the audio I have:
+Finally, I find this [webpage](https://morsecode.world/international/decoder/audio-decoder-expert.html) on it, I upload the file, and select the option that matches the sound of the audio I have:

 ![](imagenes/Pasted%20image%2020240123201347.png)